hscale/freebsd-ports-www-zotonic/README.md

 directory is equal to the installation directory, which is not the FreeBSD way, which wants installation under /usr/local

-See the TODOs in the Makefile for more open tasks.
+See the TODOs in zotonic/Makefile for more open tasks.